COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 ### 2.5 Enumeration ranges

-When giving enumeration ranges for `Integer` data items, no decimal point shall be used.
+When giving enumeration ranges for `Integer` data items, no decimal point should be used.
 When giving enumeration ranges for `Real` data items, a decimal point shall be used with at least one digit after the point.
 Any following digits, if present, must be non-zero.